 Do you ever rashly reply to an email in a negative way when you see red?
 Do you say things without thinking the consequences of your words?
 Have you ever rushed to do things without testing if it could hurt more doing it?
 This is the essence of the proverb.
 For me, it tells me to take things a little slower sometimes.
 6 years ago this is what we did in a month on our website:

 6 years later April 2020, things look a little different for the online business.
 On the cusp of being another failed startup story, to a glimmer of hope.
-When you hear about a company winning, don’t think it hasn’t taken years of preparation to get them there.
+When you hear about a company winning, don’t think it hasn’t taken years of preparation to get them there, or had the backing of retail consultancy advice in the beginning.

 Inaction is an action…sometimes its failure